dschwen/autocomplete-moose/README.md

 installing this package.

 The _MOOSE autocomplete_ plugin will automatically call your MOOSE-based app to obtain the input file syntax data.
 The syntax is cached and will be rebuilt if your app is recompiled.
-The MOOSE-based app must be in or (an arbitrary number of parent directory levels) above the current input file.
+The MOOSE-based app (or a symbolic link pointing to the executable) must be in or (an arbitrary number of parent directory levels) above the directory of the current input file.

 ## Block names
 Block names are suggested when the autocompletion is triggered with the cursor inside a ```[]``` pair of square brackets.